PhlebotomistJob Description, Salary, Career Path, and Trends

-Typical Duties and Responsibilities
+Typical duties and responsibilities

-- Draw blood from patients and donors
+Draw blood from patients and donors

-- Talk to people to ease their concerns about the process
+Talk to people to ease their concerns about the process

-- Enter patients’ information in a database
+Enter patients’ information in a database

-- Label blood for testing
+Label blood for testing

-- Use basic medical supplies such as needles and vials
+Use basic medical supplies such as needles and vials

-- Clean and sanitize equipment and workspaces
+Clean and sanitize equipment and workspaces

-Education and Background
+Education and experience